NTSB wants all new vehicles to check drivers for alcohol use

 The pickup was carrying 34-year-old Gabriela Pulido and seven children ages 6 to 15 home after a trip to Pismo Beach.
 The truck quickly caught fire and bystanders couldn’t save the passengers, the NTSB said.

 The SUV driver’s blood alcohol level was 0.21%, nearly three times California’s legal limit.
 He also had marijuana in his system, but the agency said the alcohol was more than enough to severely impair his driving.
-The SUV was traveling 88-to-98 miles per hour (142 to 158 kilometers per hour), the report said.
+The SUV was traveling 88 to 98 miles per hour, the report said.

 The crash happened less than a second from when the Journey re-entered the road, giving Pulido no time to avoid the collision, the NTSB said.